eth-fabric/website/docs/education/awesome-based-preconfs.md

 - [Preconfirmations: The Fulfillment-Delivery Paradigm](https://mirror.xyz/preconf.eth/sgcuSbd1jgaRXj9odSJW-_OlWIg6jcDREw1hUJnXtgI) - Proposes a formal definition for a preconfirmation, outlined how they’re relevant in the context of decentralized systems and mev, and analyzed considerations to enable them efficiently.
 - [Preconfirmations: Explained](https://www.luganodes.com/blog/preconfirmations-explained/) - Preconfs 101.
 - [Preconfirmations: On splitting the block, mev-boost compatibility and relays](https://ethresear.ch/t/preconfirmations-on-splitting-the-block-mev-boost-compatibility-and-relays/19837) - Article discussing XGA style preconfs.
-- [Proposal: Onboard Bolt to the Lido Alliance](https://research.lido.fi/t/proposal-onboard-bolt-to-the-lido-alliance/7724) - Proposal for Bolt (preconfs protocol) to join Lido Alliance.
+- [Proposal: Onboard Bolt to the Lido Alliance](https://research.lido.fi/t/proposal-onboard-bolt-to-the-lido-alliance/7724) - Proposal for Bolt (preconfs protocol) to join Lido Alliance with flows and key details around preconfs from Bolt.
-- [Introducing ETHGas and Realtime Proposer Commitments to the Lido Community](https://research.lido.fi/t/introducing-ethgas-and-realtime-proposer-commitments-to-the-lido-community/9018) - ETHGas introduction to Lido Community.
+- [Introducing ETHGas and Realtime Proposer Commitments to the Lido Community](https://research.lido.fi/t/introducing-ethgas-and-realtime-proposer-commitments-to-the-lido-community/9018) - ETHGas introduction to Lido Community with details on ETHGas flows.
 - [The Preconfirmation Sauna](https://ethresear.ch/t/the-preconfirmation-sauna/19762) - Outlines Switchboard’s vision for how this preconfirmation competition should play out.
-- [Grounded Relay: Superpowers from Relay Coordination](https://ethresear.ch/t/grounded-relay-superpowers-from-relay-coordination/18601) - Using the relay as a coordinator for various services.
+- [Grounded Relay: Superpowers from Relay Coordination](https://ethresear.ch/t/grounded-relay-superpowers-from-relay-coordination/18601) - Explores using the relay as a coordinator for various services.
 - [State Lock Auctions: Towards Collaborative Block Building](https://ethresear.ch/t/state-lock-auctions-towards-collaborative-block-building/18558) - Idea on how to implement state locks on Ethereum.
 - [Preconfirmations Glossary & Requirements](https://hackmd.io/@Perseverance/Sy4a_BX2p) - Early work to define terms around preconfs flows.
-- [Conditions API - Block Conditions Extension to the Builder API](https://hackmd.io/@Perseverance/H1d95Jf4C) - Early idea around APIs to enable commitments / preconfs.
 - [Road to Real-time: Preconfirmation Shreds](https://blog.riselabs.xyz/incremental-block-construction/) - This article proposes an approach to achieving faster transaction (pre)confirmations in Layer 2 blockchain networks through incremental block construction.
 - [Proposer-Commitment Infrastructure in Ethereum](https://simbro.medium.com/proposer-commitment-infrastructure-in-ethereum-61ad3b31f05f) - Describes the out-of-protocol solutions that are in development, and explore what sort of solution space they open up for different types of Ethereum users.
 - [Uncrowdable Inclusion Lists: The Tension between Chain Neutrality, Preconfirmations and Proposer Commitments](https://ethresear.ch/t/uncrowdable-inclusion-lists-the-tension-between-chain-neutrality-preconfirmations-and-proposer-commitments/19372) - Discussion to not crowd in protocol inclusion lists with preconfs / other commitments.